aaronbloomfield/ccc/hws/btcparser/index.md

 - Files with multiple blocks
     - [blk00000-f10.blk](blk00000-f10.blk) (2.3 Kb) contains the first 10 blocks
     - [blk00000-f100.blk](blk00000-f100.blk) (24 Kb) contains the first 100 blocks
     - blk00000-f30000.blk (7 Mb) contains the first 30,000 Bitcoin blocks.
-Due to this file's size, it is not kept in this repository, but can be found on Collab in the Resources tool
+Due to this file's size, it is not kept in this repository, but can be found on Canvas in the Files tool
     - blk00000.blk (125 Mb) contains the first 119,341 Bitcoin blocks.
-Due to this file's size, it is not kept in this repository, but can be found on Collab in the Resources tool
+Due to this file's size, it is not kept in this repository, but can be found on Canvas in the Files tool
 - Files with single blocks
     - [blk00000-b0.blk](blk00000-b0.blk) is block 0, the genesis block
     - [blk00000-b29664.blk](blk00000-b29664.blk) is block 29,664, the first block with a compactSize unsigned integer that takes up more than one byte -- this may help you ensure you are reading those values in properly; see below for details on where that value is in the block